 Hodges, W. (1977) Logic – an introduction to elementary logic (2nd ed.
 2001) Penguin, London.

 Lemmon, E.J.
 (1987) Beginning Logic.
 Hackett Publishing Company, Indianapolis.

 If you find the information on this blog useful, you might like to consider supporting us.

-Celebrating the flourishing of humanity through the spread of capitalism and the rule of law
+Celebrating humanity's flourishing through the spread of capitalism and the rule of law